-At Monk’s Home Improvements, our expert carpenters and craftsmen can get your wooden trim and molding in tip-top shape.
-We can dress up your current trim, install new trim, or repair cracks and missing pieces.
+Monk’s Home Improvements can dress up your current trim, install new trim, or repair cracks and missing pieces.
 After repairing your trim, we can finalize the look with a coat of paint from our highly skilled painting crew.

-Trim boards are the part of your home that usually surround your windows, doors, soffits and corners of your home.
+Trim boards are the part of your home that usually surrounds your windows, doors, soffits, and corners of your home.
 They are usually painted white.

 Composite Alternative to Wood Trim